kitesi/scoped-sort/previews.md

 Arguments: `/['"]/`

-NOTE: Don't expect import sorting to work if you have multi line imports.
+Note: Don't expect import sorting to work if you have multi line imports.
 This extension was not made to sort import, it's just able to do it in certain cases due to the regex argument.